-Snowboarders – Boarding is very popular in Méribel and is very well catered for in the valley, with many board parks and huge amounts of off piste.
+Snowboarders – Boarding is very popular in the 3 Valleys and is very well catered for, with many board parks and huge amounts of off piste.

 Ski lessons and guiding – Everybody can benefit from ski lessons, beginner and expert alike.
 A ski guide can really help you make the best of your time on the mountain, whether on piste or off!
-Méribel is blessed with a wide choice of superb schools – for more details see our ski lessons section.
+Méribel and Courchevel are blessed with a wide choice of superb schools – for more details see our ski lessons section.